UKRN-Open-Research/workshop-template/_episodes/template.md

         - is_required # Whether field is required
         - format # Formatting details for data
         - special # Special information for deriving data e.g. options list
+    - fields:
         - title:
             - Title
             - string
             - >-
                 The title for the episode
             - false
             - true
             - null
             - null
         - teaching:
             - Teaching time
             - number
             - >-
                 The number of minutes teaching time required
             - false
             - false
             - null
             - null
         - exercises:
             - Working time
             - number
             - >-
                 The number of minutes required to complete any exercises
             - false
             - false
             - null
             - null
         - duration:
             - Duration
             - number
             - >-
                 Additional duration not accounted for by teaching or exercise time (e.g. break time)
             - false
             - false
             - null
             - null
         - summary:
             - Summary
             - string
             - >-
                 Short text summarising what happens in the episode
             - false
             - false
             - null
             - null
         - questions:
             - Questions
             - string
             - >-
                 Questions which will be addressed during the episode
             - true
             - false
             - null
             - null
         - objectives:
             - Objectives
             - string
             - >-
                 Learning outcomes for the episode
             - true
             - false
             - null
             - null
         - keypoints:
             - Key points
             - string
             - >-
                 The take-home points for the episode
             - true
             - false
             - null
             - null
         - is-break:
             - Break
             - boolean
             - >-
                 Whether this episode is a break (breaks look different in the schedule)
             - false
             - false
             - null
             - null
         - ukrn_wb-rules:
             - UKRN Workshop Builder rules
             - string
             - >-
                 List of special rules to apply when this episode is processed by the UKRN Workshop Builder
             - true
             - false
             - ukrn-wb-rules
             - ['allow-multiple', 'hidden', 'template']
 ---